Kairieji/diem25/README.md

 *Unprecedented inequality, declining hope and misanthropy flourish throughout Europe*

-**Iki šiol neregėta nelygybė, blėstančuis viltys ir mizantropija klęsti Europoje*
+**Iki šiol neregėta nelygybė, blėstančios viltys ir mizantropija klęsti Europoje**

 *The more they asphyxiate democracy, the less legitimate their political authority becomes, the stronger the forces of economic recession, and the greater their need for further authoritarianism.
 Thus democracy’s enemies gather renewed power while losing legitimacy and confining hope and prosperity to the very few (who may only enjoy it behind the gates and the fences needed to shield them from the rest of society).*